 “I want to say that the community and Town of Kamsack have been great in supporting the establishment of a dental clinic in the current medical clinic building, and I and my team are looking forward to working with this community,” Mah said.

-“It is my intention to provide a wide range of dental services in the new dental practice which includes dental surgery, implants, orthodontics and denture fabrication as well as regular extractions, fillings and emergency dental procedures.
+“It is my intention to provide a wide range of dental services in the new dental practice which includes dental surgery, implants, orthodontics and denture fabrication as well as regular extractions, fillings and emergency dental procedures, all to be provided by general dentists.

 “We expect to be operational by November 1 and expect to be taking bookings by mid-October.

-“There will be one full-time dentist on staff, Dr. Marc, plus three other dentists on the team, one of whom is myself, who will provide dental procedures in our area of expertise,” he said.
+“There will be one full-time dentist on staff, Dr. Marc, plus three other dentists on the team, one of whom is myself, who will provide dental procedures.

-“We have been made to feel most welcome in this community and we feel it’s very important that we fulfill our goal to provide a family-oriented community practice with the kind of service where people feel comfortable and free of anxiety when they come to our clinic for dental treatment.”
+“We have been made to feel most welcome in this community and we feel it’s very important that we fulfill our goal to provide a family-oriented community practice with the kind of service where people feel comfortable when they come to our clinic for dental treatment.”

 “I already feel very much at home in Kamsack,” said Vivi Ho who is Mah’s fiancée.
 “I am a big-city girl, but when I arrived here everyone made me feel welcome and I feel like I want to stay.”

-Ho has been in Canada for only a year-and-a half, having come to Calgary from Vietnam to be with her fiancée.
+Ho has been in Canada for only a year-and-a half, having come to Calgary from Viet Nam to be with he fiancée.

 “I worked as a journalist in Viet Nam, and have been working hard to improve my knowledge of the English language since coming to Canada,” she said.